matipan/blog/content/posts/fast-json-parsing-for-open-rtb.md

 }
 ```

-Once we've defined the fields for this top level object, we can write the parsing function.
+Once we've defined the fields for this top level object we can write the parsing function.
 This function basically iterates over the JSON one key at a time.
 For each key it finds it tries to map it to one of the keys we defined in the `reqPaths` variable.
-If it finds a match then it sets the value to the correspodning fields on the structure:
+If it finds a match then it sets the value to the corresponding fields on the structure:

 ```go
 func (r *Request) UnmarshalJSONReq(b []byte) error {